9 Crustal Deformation and Earthquakes

 9.8.1 Factors That Determine Shaking

-Earthquake is an absolute value that measures pure energy release.
+Earthquake magnitude is an absolute value that measures pure energy release.
 Intensity however, i.e. how much the ground shakes, is a determined by several factors.

 Magnitude Modified Mercalli Intensity Shaking/damage description